Get ready to sell products online

 1. Become a GS1 customer

-How is GS1 Company Prefix used?
+Your GS1 Company Prefix

 The length of your company prefix depends on the size of the number sequence you have ordered.
 You can use your prefix to create different types of numbers depending on whether you identify products, packaging, pallets, inventory, locations or something else.

-When the prefix is enabled, no other organisation can use it to create numbers.
+When the prefix is enabled, no other organization can use it to create numbers.
 It is your prefix that you use to uniquely identify your products so that they are ready to enter the trade.

 Unique numbers on your products help you and your trading partners identify and track them throughout the supply chain.
 They also facilitate streamlining processes, for example automated order management and invoicing.